What Does a Background Check After Offer Letter Mean?

 Individuals can use the search bar at the top of this page to perform a public records search on themselves for free.
 Other options include hiring a private background check service for a fee or undergoing an FBI background check, which is the most thorough and expensive option.

-Most individuals that have a failed background check after job offer can be confused.
+Most individuals who received a negative background check report after a job offer can be confused.
 This is because background checks are paid for by the company, so most employers will not bother performing a background check unless they intend to hire the individual.

 When this happens, the appeals process is usually the only chance of still getting hired.
 The appeals process varies but will usually be done directly with the employer.

-In the case of an education background check failed, a successful appeal is usually only possible if information was incorrect.
-This is because there are strict laws regarding hiring teachers that have been convicted of certain crimes, while private employers may be able to make an exception, the same can not be said for teachers.
+In the case of an education background check failed, a successful appeal is usually only possible if the information is incorrect.
+This is because there are strict laws regarding hiring teachers who have been convicted of certain crimes, while private employers may be able to make an exception, the same can not be said for teachers.

 Many employers will offer an individual a job before the background check has been completed.
 When this happens the job offer is usually dependent on the results of the background check.
 If the background check is failed the job offer is rescinded automatically.

-Many people waiting on the results wonder how long does a background check take for a government job?
+Many people waiting on the results wonder how long a background screening takes for a potential government worker.
 The answer to that depends on your record and how easily the information can be accessed, but it is usually around 2-4 weeks.

 Disputing a failed background check is a fairly common practice and one that is required by law to be available to individuals who have undergone a background check.